eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

   *(advanced retry logic)*
   * `retryDelayMin` (optional) - **Default** `0.5` seconds
     * Minimum number of seconds between retries (start of the exponential back-off curve)
   * `retryDelayMax` (optional) - **Default** `2` seconds
-    * Maximum number of seconds between retries (start of the   exponential back-off curve)
+    * Maximum number of seconds between retries (end of the exponential back-off curve)
   * `retryDelayRate` (optional) - **Default** `0.1` i.e. 10%
     * Percentage of seconds to increment after each retry (how quickly to increase the back-off)

 #### Metadata Options
 * `metadataTypes` (optional) - **Default** `["icy"]`